sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 You are now ready to use the database in your application.
 NestJS provides a great integration with [TypeORM](https://typeorm.io) which is the most mature Object Relational Mapper (ORM) available for TypeScript, so we will use that.

-First, you have to install the a few more packages with this command:
+First, you have to install a few more packages with this command:

 ```sh
 npm install @nestjs/typeorm typeorm mongodb